openstack-archive/infra-manual/doc/source/developers.rst

 at the top-right corner of the page.
 Log in with your Ubuntu One OpenID.

-The first time you sign into OpenStack's Gerrit site, you will be prompted to "Select a unique username:".
+The first time you sign into OpenDev's Gerrit site, you will be prompted to "Select a unique username:".
 You can enter your Ubuntu One username here, or something else if you want.
 Type carefully, as once set it cannot be changed.
 This is the username you will eventually use to submit changes to Gerrit and to perform authenticated queries through its API.

-Because the OpenStack community's Gerrit deployment uses Ubuntu One OpenID single sign-on, you won't need a separate password for Gerrit, and once you log in to any service relying on that OpenID provider such as Launchpad or a variety of OpenStack community systems (review, storyboard, wiki), you won't have to enter your password for the others.
+Because the OpenDev's Gerrit deployment uses Ubuntu One OpenID single sign-on, you won't need a separate password for Gerrit, and once you log in to any service relying on that OpenID provider such as Launchpad or a variety of OpenDev community systems (review, storyboard, wiki), you won't have to enter your password for the others.